gravitational/teleport/docs/4.2/gcp_guide.md

 ## Teleport on GCP FAQ
 #### Why would you want to use Teleport with GCP?
-As leader in [Beyond Corp](https://cloud.google.com/beyondcorp/), GCP already provides some great tools out of the box such as [Cloud Identity - Aware Proxy](https://cloud.google.com/iap/).
+As leader in [BeyondCorp](https://cloud.google.com/beyondcorp/), GCP already provides some great tools out of the box such as [Cloud Identity-Aware Proxy](https://cloud.google.com/iap/).
 This is an excellent tool to quickly get setup securely with GCP but it can become complicated to integrate into existing workflows and complicated if you want to share tool across clouds.